xTornaido/xTornaido/README.md

 ### Hobbies

 I like to program, play video games in my spare time and travel!
-I also like animals.
+I also like to play badminton.

 ## About

 Hey!
 I'm Tornaido, a 13 year old self taught passionate software engineer from Pakistan.
 I've been programming since 2020 and have loved it ever since.
+I really like animals and I have a pet dog myself, a female german shepherd, Blacky.

 ## Projects